makevoid/web3-proxy/README.md

 ## running

     bundle exec rake

-This will start a proxy on `http://localhost:3000`,  (TODO: finish doc and implementation :D)  or if you pass the required env variables / arguments to rake by running `bundle exec rake RPC_HOST=123 RPC_PORT=xxx` you will have a server running on various hosts
+This will start a proxy on `http://localhost:3000`.

 ### project status